There are currently 3 comments and 0 photos online for this walk.

 |Although there are many pretty walks in South Staffordshire this one offers the best views.
 Close by is Kinver Edge and the Lickey Hills and further away the Cotswalds, Malverns, Clees, Long Mynd, Styper Stones and the Wrekin can all be seen. |

-Along the route are many stiles and several fields of livestock, particularly, as you would expect, sheep.
+Along the route are many stiles (some of which are in a state of disrepair) and several fields of livestock, particularly, as you would expect, sheep.
 There is about 140 metres of climb, but fairly steady and not too difficult for anyone of moderate fitness.
 There is short distance along a busy road, but it is the route of the Staffordshire Way, so ramblers are a common sight to locals.

 The Cat is famous for its own ales and is a pleasant place to end the journey.
 In the churchyard of St Mary's there are the remains of a Saxon cross.